ballerina-platform/ballerina-dev-website/learn/getting-started/writing-a-grpc-service-with-ballerina.md

 Running executable
 ```

-Since the server is up and running.
-Once the client application is successfully executed, the client application
+Since the server is up and running, once the client application is successfully executed, the client application
-invokes the `sayHello` function with `HelloRequest` message and receives the `HelloReply` as the response.
+invokes the `sayHello` function with the  `HelloRequest` message and receives the `HelloReply` as the response.
 You will
-see the below output print on the console.
+see the output below printed on the console.

 ```
 Response : Hello Ballerina
 ```

-To learn more about gRPC support in Ballerina, take a look at the following:
+To learn more about gRPC support in Ballerina, see the following:
 - [gRPC Library Documentation](https://lib.ballerina.io/ballerina/grpc/latest)
 - [gRPC CLI tooling guide](https://ballerina.io/learn/cli-documentation/grpc/)
 - [gRPC Examples](https://ballerina.io/learn/by-example/grpc-simple.html?is_ref_by_example=true)